Nikkinoodl/Data-Analysis-Art/README.md

 # Data-Analysis-Art
 This data analysis of my portrait and art business was done as a demonstration and an exercise.
 It uses my own data, collected over a period of 21 years to draw some insights into the business and show what challenges exist in the fine art business.
-Wherever possible, the data has been anonymized and all financial data has been normalized.
-It doesn't make any difference to the value of the analysis and privacy is important.
+Wherever possible, the data has been anonymized and some financial data has been normalized.